 Nothing on the internet is more valuable than customer data.
 Especially the data collected and maintained by the eCommerce websites is generally a gold mine.
 It not only contains demographics and locations but also your online shopping history.

 For instance, a custom eCommerce website design plays a crucial role in identifying and organizing customer data, and it also drives the best customer decisions.

-This historical metrics of a customer shopping matter a lot when you are planning marketing activities like Remarketing or Retargeting.
+These historical metrics of customer shopping matter a lot when you are planning marketing activities like Remarketing or Retargeting.

 So, what is Retargeting or Remarketing?